wso2/docs-is/en/docs/learn/configuring-the-bpm-profile-of-wso2-ei-as-a-workflow-engine.md

 WSO2 Identity Server to define work flows.

 !!! tip "Before you begin!"
-    Make sure to download [WSO2 Enterprise Integrator](https://wso2.com/integration) (WSO2 EI).
+    Make sure to download [WSO2 Enterprise Integrator](https://wso2.com/integration) (WSO2 EI) version 6.5.0.
 The BPM profile is packaged inside WSO2 EI.

 !!! info
     The `<EI_HOME>/wso2/business-process` is referred to as `<BPM_HOME>` throughout this document.

 1. Create a separate database to store the user information using the relevant DB schema.
-For example, you can use the following DB schema to create a MYSQL database.
+For example, you can execute the following DB scripts to create a MYSQL database.

     ```sql
-    <IS_HOME>/dbscripts/mysql5.7.sql
-    <IS_HOME>/dbscripts/identity/mysql-5.7.sql
+    <IS_HOME>/dbscripts/mysql.sql
+    <IS_HOME>/dbscripts/identity/mysql.sql
     ```
 2. Configure the user management database in both the IS and the BPM server.
-Add the following configuration with appropriate values in both servers.
+Add the following configurations with appropriate values in both the servers.
+Make sure that the URLs mention the name of the database you created in the previous step and the username and password are corresponding to your MySQL instance.

     1.  <IS_HOME>/repository/conf/deployment.toml

         ```toml
+        [database.identity_db]
+        type = "mysql"
+        url = "jdbc:mysql://localhost:3306/newdb?useSSL=false"
+        username = "root"
+        password = "Jan@1234"
+        driver = "com.mysql.jdbc.Driver"
+        validationQuery = "SELECT 1"

         [database.shared_db]
-        type = "shared_db"
+        type = "mysql"
-        url = "jdbc:mysql://localhost:3306/WSO2SHARED_DB"
+        url = "jdbc:mysql://localhost:3306/newdb?useSSL=false"
         username = "root"
-        password = "root"
+        password = "Jan@1234"
         driver = "com.mysql.jdbc.Driver"
         validationQuery = "SELECT 1"